Australian grayling: Historical declines and current threats

-Australian grayling are threatened by a number of things.
+Australian grayling is threatened by a number of factors.
 Dams and weirs block migration and also block floods and reduce base flows, both of which are important for habitat maintenance and for spawning and movement of grayling larvae and juveniles to and from the sea.
 Irresponsible forestry and farming practices degrade and fragment river environments through siltation and other effects.
-Exotic trout species threaten grayling through predation and competition.
-Scientific studies have shown native fish species similar in habitat and lifestyle such as spotted galaxias are severely depressed in number in rivers inhabited by exotic trout species (Ault & White, 1994), and are forced into sub-optimal feeding locations, feeding times and diets by aggressive competition from exotic trout species (McDowall, 2006).
-A chronic lack of exotic-trout-free habitat reserved for galaxias species and other native fish species in south-eastern Australia generally is a major concern.
+Alien trout species threaten grayling through predation and competition.
+Scientific studies have shown native fish species similar in habitat and lifestyle such as spotted galaxias are severely depressed in number in rivers inhabited by alien trout species (Ault & White 1994), and are forced into sub-optimal feeding locations, feeding times and diets by aggressive competition from alien trout species.
+A chronic lack of alien-trout-free habitat reserved for galaxias, grayling and other native fish species in south-eastern Australia generally is a major concern.

 Two Australian grayling were observed in the Glenelg River in south-western Victoria in early 2021, the first recorded sighting since 1899.
 Scientists think that some of the environmental degradation caused after agriculture was introduced into the area was being reversed, and the health of the river and estuary has improved enough for the fish to make a comeback.

 Australian grayling are listed as a vulnerable species under Australia's Environment Protection and Biodiversity Conservation Act 1999 and under the IUCN Red List.
 There are now a number of conservation measures focused on conserving the fish.